mcarlie/VulkanEngine/readme.md

 ```

 ### Docker
-A Dockerfile is provided which includes all dependencies and can be used to build.
+A Dockerfile is provided which includes all dependencies and can be used to build for Ubuntu 22.04.

 ```
 docker build -f Dockerfile -t vulkan-engine .